flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

  - [ghcr.io/converged-computing/flux-view-rocky:tag-8](https://github.com/converged-computing/flux-views/pkgs/container/flux-view-rocky)
  - [ghcr.io/converged-computing/flux-view-ubuntu:tag-focal](https://github.com/converged-computing/flux-views/pkgs/container/flux-view-ubuntu)

+Note that we have [arm builds](https://github.com/converged-computing/flux-views/tree/main/arm) available for each of rocky and ubuntu as well.
 If you don't want to use Flux from a view (and want to use the v1apha1 design of the Flux Operator that had the application alongside Flux) you can do that by way of disabling the flux view:

 ```yaml
 flux: